detectiveboys/dgraph-docs-zh-cn/docs/get-started/index.md

 docker exec -it diggy dgraph-ratel
 ```

-{{% notice "tip" %}}
-If you are using Dgraph v1.0.2 (or older) then the default ports are 7080, 8080 for zero, so when following instructions for different setup guides override zero port using `--port_offset`.
+*If you are using Dgraph v1.0.2 (or older) then the default ports are 7080, 8080 for zero, so when following instructions for different setup guides override zero port using `--port_offset`.*

 ```sh
 dgraph zero --lru_mb=<typically one-third the RAM> --port_offset -2000